MrDopey/webscrape-to-wikijs/QUICKSTART.md

 - **Enable verbose mode**: Use `-verbose` to see what's happening
 - **Dry run first**: Use `-dry-run` to preview output
 - **Adjust workers**: More workers = faster but more API calls
+- **PDF conversion**: PDFs are automatically converted using Google Docs for better quality (requires write access to Drive)

 ## Support